vincepmartin/port/README.md

 ### Main

-The main process' primary responsbility should be creation of windows and anything that requires interaction with the OS.
+The main process' primary responsibility should be creation of windows and anything that requires interaction with the OS.
 Anything else should be diverted to the background window to ensure high performance.

 ### Background